Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 Option 1.
 Grand Canyon Loop Track

 Option 2.
-Cliff Top Track
+Cliff Top Walking Track

 Check out the full range of Blackheath walks they range in difficulty from grade 2 to grade 6, so there is something for everyone.
 Before you begin to walk on one of the longer tracks, visit the Blue Mountains Heritage Centre, in Blackheath and lodge a trip intention form that will let them know you are walking in the park today.
 If you run into trouble and contact the authorities, they will have a good idea of where to start looking for you 🙂